 During the last several years, insurance companies have increasingly relied on social media to investigate policyholders, as it can provide opportunities to uncover information that may conflict with or contradict information presented in your disability claim.

-According to an article by insurance company GenRe, social media investigation is an increasingly popular form of surveillance because “Monitoring these sites is a cheaper and quicker way of gaining insight into a claimant’s activities and domestic situation than arranging surveillance or a home visit.
-Theoretically at least, it also provides an opportunity for a more genuine appraisal of the true level of functional capacity.”
+According to insurance company GenRe, social media investigation is an increasingly popular form of surveillance because “Monitoring these sites is a cheaper and quicker way of gaining insight into a claimant’s activities and domestic situation than arranging surveillance or a home visit.
+Theoretically, it also provides an opportunity for a more genuine appraisal of the true level of functional capacity.”

-Harvard neuroscientists say we cannot help but share our thoughts, which often leads to oversharing on social media.
+Harvard neuroscientists say we cannot help but share our thoughts, leading to oversharing on social media.
 Unfortunately, these habits can pose a problem for the fate of a disability claim.

 Insurance companies may directly compare the language you use in your disability claim forms to your social media activity.
 If you reported, for example, that you are never able to lift more than 20 pounds—but a picture on social media shows you carrying around a small child who clearly weighs more—your insurance company could deny your disability claim.